nocomplexity/FreeAndOpenMachineLearning/whyossml.rst

 - Open code is better science.
 The field of machine learning is still improving.
 Many researchers work on algorithms and improvements.
 Open code enables open science.
 Community input and feedback increases the quality.
 Also openness means that when papers of researchers are published everyone can inspect, use and improve the code that was developed.
 This openness enforces quality.

 FOSS machine learning and machine learning in general is very popular.
-See e.g. the diagram below which shows a view of the increase in google searches for the last decade.
+See e.g. the diagram below which shows a view of the increase in google searches for the recent decade.
 You should have very strong arguments, also from a business perspective.
 This because investments for real world application always have business risk.
 Choosing a commercial black box solution often increases business risks and mitigation of risks is harder.
 E.g. security and privacy risk mitigation is hard with blackbox solutions.

 .. image:: /images/popularity-of-ml.png
    :alt: Popularity of Machine Learning